Aïda Mbaye

 Aïda Mbaye was a Senegalese politician.

-Alongside Arame Diène and Ramatoulaye Seck, Mbaye was elected to the National Assembly in 1983; all three women became known for their political abilities despite a lack of formal education.
-A native of Saint-Louis, she was a member of the Socialist Party of Senegal, and served as an official for the regional union of Tambacounda at the time of her nomination and election.
+Alongside Arame Diène and Ramatoulaye Seck, Mbaye was elected to the National Assembly in the 1983 general election; all three women became known for their political abilities despite a lack of formal education.
+A native of Saint-Louis, she was a member of the Socialist Party of Senegal and served as an official for the regional union of Tambacounda at the time of her nomination and election.